Foort van Oosten

+Early life and career

-Previously, he was a member of the municipal council of Schiedam from 2010 to 2011, and subsequently an alderman of this municipality from 2011 to 2012.
+Van Oosten was born in 1977 in Dordrecht, and studied law at Leiden University.
+He was a member of the municipal council of Schiedam from 2010 to 2011, and subsequently an alderman of this municipality from 2011 to 2012.
+He was a member of the House of Representatives between 20 September 2012 and 20 February 2019.

-Van Oosten studied law at Leiden University.
-He is married, and has a son.
+On 20 February 2019 he was appointed as mayor of Nissewaard.
 In February 2020, he lobbied for a national knife ban following a spate of stabbings involving teenagers.
 In September 2020, Nissewaard councilor Peter van der Velden filed a complaint against the municipality and mayor Foort van Oosten for raiding his home in Spijkenisse without permission.
 Officials of the civil affairs department, at the behest of Van Oosten, started an investigation on suspicions that Van der Velder did not live within the municipality and therefore may not be a councilor there.

+Van Oosten joined the demissionary Schoof cabinet on 5 September 2025 as minister of justice and security, succeeding David van Weel in a cabinet reshuffle.

+Personal life

+He is married, and has a son.